Deutsche Bank: Preferred Stock At Nearly 8% Looks Attractive

 One must realize that when looking at the data (specifically yields) above, there is a difference among the rating profiles of the various issuers.
 From Deutsche's credit presentation:

 Deutsche Bank is the lowest rated bank among the peers.
 Deutsche's rating has also been impacted by the German law referenced a couple times throughout this note.
-As senior debt is effectively subordinated to contractual obligations rather than Pari Passu, the is essentially an additional notch.
+As senior debt is effectively subordinated to contractual obligations rather than pari passu, this essentially an additional notch.

-Rather than compare them solely to RBS, which is clouded by government ownership, looking at Deutsche relative to the entire peer group, they appear cheap to the group.
-At nearly 150bps wide to US peers (nevermind 100bp wide to RBS, which, incidentally shouldn't trade on top of Bank of America), I believe the AT1/preferred of Deutsche - specifically the DKT - is somewhat cheap.
-If HSBC didn't have ugly yield-to-calls, they might also be attractive.
+Rather than compare it solely to Royal Bank of Scotland (NYSE:RBS), which is clouded by government ownership, looking at Deutsche relative to the entire peer group, it appears cheap to the group.
+At nearly 150bps wide to US peers (never mind 100bp wide to RBS, which, incidentally shouldn't trade on top of Bank of America (NYSE:BAC)), I believe the AT1/preferred of Deutsche - specifically the DKT - is somewhat cheap.
+If HSBC (NYSE:HSBC) didn't have ugly yield to calls, it might also be attractive.

-Bottom line: I believe the AT1/preferred securities of Deutsche bank, and specifically the DKT and DTK (in that order), are somewhat cheap and could continue to improve as the bank makes further progress in settling outstanding legal issues and re-focusing their business.
+Bottom line: I believe the AT1/preferred securities of Deutsche bank, and specifically the DKT and DTK (in that order), are somewhat cheap and could continue to improve as the bank makes further progress in settling outstanding legal issues and re-focusing its business.

 Other links and stuff: